Reinforcing RCTs with Multiple Priors while Learning about External Validity: Analytical Results

 \end{corollary}

 \begin{proof} See Appendix \ref{app:PoMM}. \end{proof}

-The previous proposition also shows how by choosing $((\gamma_{t})_{t} ,B)$ with some care, the probability of mistake associated with the stopping rule is bounded by $\beta$, where $\beta \in (0,1)$ is any tolerance level.
-The next corollary presents such result.
+Proposition \ref{pro:stopping.alpha} also reveals how by properly choosing $((\gamma_{t})_{t} ,B)$, the probability of a mistake associated with the stopping rule is bounded by $\beta$, where $\beta \in (0,1)$ is any tolerance level.
+The next corollary presents such result.\footnote{For the general result allowing for biased sources, please see Lemma \ref{lem:PoMM.beta} in Appendix \ref{app:PoMM}.}